top of page

 • Freedom of Movement Act/EU (FreizügG/EU),

-• Decrees and directives on the FreizügG/EU and technical directives of the BA on § 7 SGB III,
+• Decrees and instructions on the FreizügG/EU and technical instructions of the BA on Section 7 SGB III,

-• Residence Act, insofar as it is more favorable than the EU Freedom of Movement Act (most-favored-nation principle, Sec.
-11 (14) FreizügG/EU).
+• Residence Act, insofar as it is more favourable than the EU Freedom of Movement Act (most-favoured nation principle, Section 11 Paragraph 14 of the EU Freedom of Movement Act).

 What is the most-favored-nation principle (FreizügG/EU)?

-According to the most-favored nation principle, EU citizens are always subject to the law that is more favorable to their residence (Sec.
-11 (14) FreizügG/EU).
-As a rule, this is the Freedom of Movement Act, but exceptions may apply, for example, to European skilled workers who can obtain a settlement permit more quickly under the Residence Act than under the Freedom of Movement Act.
+According to the most-favored-nation principle, EU citizens are always granted the law that best supports their residence (Section 11, Paragraph 14 of the FreizügG/EU).
+This is usually the Freedom of Movement Act, but exceptions may apply, for example, to European skilled workers who can obtain a settlement permit more quickly under the Residence Act than under the Freedom of Movement Act.

 bottom of page